paddysrepairs/Active-Directory-Deployment/README.md

 <p>
 <img width="1920" height="1080" alt="Step_3_Setup_VMS_In_Remmina" src="https://github.com/user-attachments/assets/8d7d03a2-fb69-4f95-a4d3-27777b709c42" />
 </p>
-Next up, since I am using Linux Nobara as my main operating system for this exercise.
-I am using the the remote desktop client Remmina.
+Next up, since I am using Linux Nobara as my main operating system for this exercise, I am using the the remote desktop client Remmina.
 At this stage, added the virtual machines I created in Azure to the client.
-Pulled all required information and inputed in for both Client-1 and DC-1.
+Pulled all required information and input in for both Client-1 and DC-1.
 </p>
 <br />
 <h2>Step 4- Disable Firewall for DC-1</h2>